Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 2. Put your cursor on the *"execute immediate"* command at the top of the script and run it.
 ![img](assets/anonymous_block_success.png)

-3. Let's verify that the data was loaded into the line_item_hist table.
-Highlight this query in your worksheet.
+3. Let's verify that the data was loaded into the LINE_ITEM_HISTORY table.
+Highlight the following query in your worksheet.
 If you have run these acquisition and load scripts multiple times you may see history changes in this table.

 >aside negative
-> VS Code Snowflake Extension Note: If you are using VS Code Snowflake Extension to view the code and run it, the SHA1_BINARY fields will not display correctly.
+> If you are using the Snowflake Extension for VS Code to run the scripts, the SHA1_BINARY fields will not be displayed properly.
+To confirm that the SHA1_BINARY was created properly, run the following query in Snowflake.

 ``` sql
 select *